-The RIVIERA MAYA – it is that stretch of coast that goes from Puerto Morelos all the way down to Tulum, crossed by the Carretera Federal, or Route 307 that generates in Cancun and runs all the way to Bacalar in the state of Quintana Roo.
+The RIVIERA MAYA is that stretch of coast that goes from Puerto Morelos all the way down to Tulum, crossed by the Carretera Federal, or Route 307 that starts in Cancun and runs all the way to Bacalar in the state of Quintana Roo.

 I know very well that staying in a beautiful hotel normally has the “disadvantage” that you never want to leave it, and you get lazy about exploring the surroundings no matter how many good things you’ve heard about them.

 However, what is the point of traveling that far if you don’t go out and explore the place, mingling with the locals, know their culture and history and enjoy the natural beauties?

 And then you go back to your hotel, richer, more fulfilled and you will appreciate your tranquillity even more.

 By the way, if you can’t decide among the huge number of options of the Riviera Maya hotels, click here to check out my guide on the best hotels of the Riviera Maya.

 I am sure while organizing your next vacation in Mexico, you are wondering “Is the Riviera Maya safe?”.
 I wrote a very thorough post on this topic and you can read it by clicking here.